SeattleTestbed/docs/Contributing/BuildInstructions.md

 3. To build a runnable component from the source dependencies, run the `scripts/build.py` script.
-You may supply it an optional target folder for the build (which must be created first):
+You may supply it an optional target folder for the build (which must be created first).
+Name this folder as you like.
 ```sh
 $ mkdir TARGET_FOLDER
 $ python build.py TARGET_FOLDER
 ```

-If you don't setup a target directory, `build.py` will itself create a target folder named `RUNNABLE` which will be a sub-directory inside the component's main repository, e.g. `seash/RUNNABLE`.
+If you don't setup a target directory, `build.py` will itself create a target folder named `RUNNABLE` which will be a sub-directory inside the component's main repository, e.g. `repy_v2/RUNNABLE`.

 `build.py` will copy all the files necessary to build the particular Seattle Component into the target directory.
 It will indirectly call